THE DATA IS IN

 Recognizing personal biases can potentially create space for civil discourse.
-By acknowledging that the political ‘other’ isn’t as clueless or close-minded as you previously assumed, you are more likely to invite conversation and gain greater understanding.
-Civil discourse doesn’t assume some kumbaya moment where we all agree in the end, but rather it allows us to disagree with respect.
+By acknowledging that the political ‘other’ isn’t as clueless or close-minded as you previously assumed, you are more likely to invite conversation and gain greater awareness of diverse perspectives.
+Civil discourse doesn’t assume a kumbaya moment where everyone agrees, but rather it allows us to disagree with respect.

 Issues versus Parties

 Do people’s party affiliations accurately reflect their stance on the issues?
 We chose five hot-button topics to see where participants aligned: climate change, same-sex marriage, the Affordable Care Act, gun control and immigration.
 The charts in this section reveal respondents’ complex relationship to these issues and how divergent they can be from their party affiliations.

 The grey line across each chart shows the statistical mean, where party identity is juxtaposed with respondents’ conservative/liberal stance on the issue.
 If people aligned fully with their partisan identities, the lines would run from the lower left corner (extremely liberal) diagonally to the upper right corner (extremely conservative).
 On the contrary, every line nears a zero-degree angle, with same-sex marriage showing an inverted trend.
 The overall takeaway from these charts reveals a more moderate approach to the issues than the extreme rhetoric of party politics.
 In many cases, people’s views on specific issues crosses over the partisan divide.